-Select a resource and Override Type from the drop-down menu (depending on the alert, there might be only one type).
-Under Settings for selected index (in the lower portion of the screen), modify settings for the alert Delay, Warning Level and/or Alarm Level and Add Override.
+Select an Override Type from the drop-down menu (depending on the alert, there might be only one type) and then select one or more rows from the table.
+Under Settings for selected index (in the lower portion of the screen), modify settings for the Override Enabled, Alert Enabled, Alert Delay, Warning Level and/or Alarm Level, then click Add Override.
 The table updates with your new settings.